-Q-N. Call-back Pay
+N. Call-back Pay

-A non-exempt employee who is off duty and required to return to his or her workplace on an unscheduled basis shall be credited for actual hours worked at a minimum of one (1) hour.
+A non-exempt employee who is off duty and required to return to his or her the employee's workplace on an unscheduled basis shall be credited for actual hours worked at a minimum of one (1) hour.

-R.O.
-Effect of Leave of Absence Without Pay
+O. Effect of Leave of Absence Without Pay

-An employee shall not be eligible for pay increases or lump sum awards while on leave of absence without pay and shall not accrue sick, vacation.
+An employee shall not be eligible for pay increases or

+lump sum awards while on leave of absence without pay and shall not accrue sick, vacation.

-| Section 7.03: Pay Periods
+Section 7.03: Pay Periods

 The City of Palmetto shall issue payroll checks and notices of direct deposit bi-weekly; on every other Friday.
 The pay period covers a two-week period.
 Should a pay day fall on an official holiday, pay checks and notices of direct deposit shall be issued on the last working day before the holiday.
 Salary advancements will not be issued to any employee.
 Pay checks will be issued to employees at their respective work sites or on certain occasions the Human Resources Department.
-Employees are encouraged to utilize the direct deposit, and debit card options that are available.
+Employees are encouraged to utilize direct deposit.

-| Section 7.04: Payroll Deductions
+Section 7.04: Payroll Deductions